 “Do you feel okay living in a farce?
 Because, I sure as hell don’t.
-You give me this look like I must be an idiot or something… But I’m cognizant enough to recognize something has changed, and unless you want to talk about it, I have to know it has changed, but have no idea why.
+You give me this look like I must be an idiot or something… But I recognize something has changed, and unless you want to talk about it, I have to know it has changed, but have no idea why.
 As far as I can tell, there is nothing left… It is all spent up.”

 “I’m not yelling.
 I’m telling you I won’t live this way.
 It’s not fair to let somebody hang onto something that isn’t there anymore.”

 She said nothing else, but got up and stormed out.
 He thought of following her, trying to make it up to her.
+He even thought that might be precisely the kind of show she had wanted.
 But, immediately he thought better of it.
 He’d be chasing the past, and however he felt about that, he knew it was all spent up.

 When he was away, in Alaska, all he could think of then was her, as she was then, when the time stopped… The way she looked him in the eyes, and there was no mistaking that look.
 She would put her hand in his and squeeze it, and the way it felt was final.
-Thinking of it was a torture… And he could do nothing to pass the time.
-He never thought you could spend something like that up…
+Thinking of it was a torture… He never thought you could spend something like that up…

 He saw her car pull away.
 He could see her face, and he knew she’d been crying.
+For a moment he wondered if he’d actually been unfair.
 The tail lights drifted away, and he became intensely aware of the conversations around him, and the clanking glasses of beer, and the shuffle of the waiters.

 “Will you be having anything else?”
 He looked up at the familiar voice, and there was the waiter.
-He wiped his brow and finally answered.
+The young man wiped his brow and finally answered.